 The default implementation of .__set__()

 , for example, runs when you don’t provide a custom setter method.
-In this case, you get an AttributeError
+This implementation gives you an AttributeError

 Using property()